 As this was my first up-close and personal encounter with kangaroos, seeing small children running away and crying didn’t exactly put me in my comfort zone.
 I love animals, but ones that can potentially kick me to death don’t exactly fall into my “sweet and cuddly” category.
 But I also didn’t want to miss out on an opportunity to hand feed a kangaroo!

-The basic, paraphrased rules in feeding a kangaroo at the Australia Zoo are as follows:
+Here are the basic, paraphrased rules for feeding a kangaroo at the Australia Zoo:

 - Approach slowly; don’t chase the kangaroos